Our "Savage Cats" Program

 They enjoy each other a lot, but they CAN be adopted separately into homes who already have another playful cat friend.
 It is important for most kittens' socialization and their daily quality of life that they have another cat around.

-Personality and ideal home: Sourdough is the most confident of the Bread Basket kittens.
-He is still a little nervous sometimes, but he is very sweet and seeks affection from people when he is feeling brave and enjoys being rewarded with pets.
+Personality and ideal home: Sourdough and Brioche are still a little nervous sometimes - they are learning to leave behind the , but he is very sweet and seeks affection from people when he is feeling brave and enjoys being rewarded with pets.

 All the Bread Basket kittens are playful and actively engaging them with toys is another wonderful way to bond and build a relationship with them!